Muna-Saeed/alx/README.md

 # alx
 I'm now a ALX Student, this is my first repository as a full-stack engineer

+The primary focus of Foundations is to achieve mastery of fundamental engineering concepts and become skilled in coding.
+Professional Development will be a key supplement of this primary goal.
+At the conclusion of Foundations, students will have acquired a strong foundation of technical knowledge from which they can either build upon with a Specialization or begin preparing for interviews and jobs as part of Holberton’s interview prep, Career Sprint.
+For more information, please expand the information in the Overview

 Here is the information about the SE Foundations program:
 ---

 **SE Foundations - Overview**